What are your chances of acceptance?

 Application Deadline: N/A

 IIMIF aims to elevate the musicianship and artistic confidence of high school and college violinists, violists, cellists, and pianists.
-The program is available both in-person and online, both of which provide participants with lessons, masterclasses, coaching, and daily yoga for musicians.
+The program provides participants with lessons, masterclasses, coaching, and daily yoga for musicians.
 IIMIF welcomes just 25 in-person participants to its campus at Mount St. Mary’s University in Emmitsburg, Maryland, per year.
 Need- and merit-based scholarships are available.

 Dates: